techidaily/site-win11/source/_posts/reigniting-ram-overcoming-obstacles-in-windows.md

  As we mentioned earlier, the 32-bit version of Windows can only use 4 GB of RAM.
 If you have more RAM available that you want to utilize, you can switch to the 64-bit version.

- If you are not aware of the differences between the 32-bit and 64-bit versions of Windows, we have a[detailed guide](https://www.makeuseof.com/tag/difference-32-bit-64-bit-windows/) that covers this comprehensively.
+ If you are not aware of the differences between the 32-bit and 64-bit versions of Windows, we have a [detailed guide](https://www.makeuseof.com/tag/difference-32-bit-64-bit-windows/) that covers this comprehensively.

  To upgrade to the 64-bit Windows version, you must first check if the device’s hardware is compatible with it.
 For that, type msinfo32 in Run and hit Enter.
 In the following window, head over to the**System type entry** and check if it says x64-based PC.
 If it does, it means that your device can support a 64-bit system.

- You can now use any one of the[different methods to install Windows](https://www.makeuseof.com/different-methods-to-install-windows-11/) .
+ You can now use any one of the [different methods to install Windows](https://www.makeuseof.com/different-methods-to-install-windows-11/) .
 Just make sure you choose the 64-bit version when asked to select the architecture for installation.

 ## 4\.
 Identify Issues With the RAM